MAPC/cartogram-relay/README.md

 You can replace the `sql` parameter value with your own SQL.
 Specify your CartoDB user with `user` parameter.

+## Note on SELECT order
+If you have a series, Infogram requires the first element of the array to be the name of that series.
+Thus, the output is sensitive to the order in which columns are listed.

 # Deploy your own server:

 MAPC will host this as long as it is financially feasible, but if you'd like to deploy to your own infrastructure, click here: